How do I become a Doctor?

 Further training and development

-As an NCHD employed by a HSE clinical site, you will sign the 2010 NCHD Contract, which provides access to training and educational supports.
+As an Non-Consultant Hospital Doctor (NCHD) employed by a HSE clinical site, you will sign the 2010 NCHD Contract, which provides access to training and educational supports.

-National Doctors Training and Planning also provides information on scholarships and fellowships, financial supports for exams and flexible training opportunities.
+National Doctors Training and Planning (NDTP) also provides information on scholarships and fellowships, financial supports for exams, flexible training opportunities.

 The HSE mandates certain training to ensure safe service delivery.
 Requirements vary by clinical site and specialty, with a specific list of mandatory training provided.
 Training may be completed on the HSE’s training platform, HSELanD or through classroom/practical sessions.